owainlewis/software-engineering-management/README.md

 # Awesome Software Engineering Management

 This list contains resources for software engineering leaders to level up.
-Being a software engineering manager is hard and this list will help you developer your management and leadership skills.
+Being a software engineering manager is hard.
+This list will help you develop your management and leadership skills.

 # Managing Yourself